Sit in a kneeling position with the heals rolling outwards and your bottom in the hollow of your feet.

 This is a great posture for meditation because the spine is naturally straight.
 It is also increases the efficiency of digestion as the contents of the abdomen sit in an upright position allowing gravity to help.

-Often people find that the feet become cramped and the legs are tight when they first try Vajrasna.
-Sit for a few minutes to start with – don’t over do it – use a block under your bottom.
+Often people find that the feet become cramped and the legs are tight when they first try Vajrasana.
+Sit for a few minutes to start with – don’t over do it – use a block or folded towel under your bottom.
 Practice, practice, practice.
 Be patient with yourself and over time you will become used to the posture.
-There are many benefits to achieving a comfortable Vajrasana and several other postures begin in Vajrasana so it’s a good thing to get used to it.
+There are many benefits to feeling comfortable in this position and several other postures begin in Vajrasana so it’s a good thing to get used to it ; )